JABRAOUI/Na2O-Temp-Effects-SilicateGlasses-MD-BLS/README.md

 ## 📂 Supplementary Data

-All optimized glass structures for each composition and temperature, as well as mean square displacement (MSD) data at different temperatures, are provided as supplementary material in the revised manuscript.
+All optimized glass structures for each composition and temperature, as well as mean square displacement (MSD) data at different temperatures, are provided as supplementary material.
+Please see the journal website for access to these files.

 ---